selvajr/TASK-1/README.md

 ](https://medium.com/@magicalselva/objects-and-its-internal-representation-in-javascript-3e259329af38)

-Thanks for spending your valuable time on eveluating my task awaiting for your valuable feedback.
+Thanks for spending your valuable time on eveluating my task, awaiting for your valuable feedback.

                             Thankyou !!